Aesir-Automation/SnoogensArenaArmsWarrior/README.md

 Toggles use of usable item (such as Phial of Serenity) (off default)
 `/xxxxx DefensiveStance`
 Toggles Defensive Stance to be always On (off default)
+`/xxxxx AvatarManual`
+Toggles Avatar to be Manual (off by default, therefore Avatar is Automatic when bursting)
+`/xxxxx BladestormManual`
+Toggles Bladestorm to be Manual (off by default, therefore Bladestorm is Automatic when bursting)

 ***